-As a School, we are committed to addressing issues surrounding consent and harassment.
+As a School, we are committed to working together to end sexual violence, bullying, harassment and hate crime.
 Together, we are continuing to develop a community that is diverse, equitable and truly inclusive.

-‘Making a Choice’ refers to the decisions we make every day, at university or in our personal lives, that impact other people.
-It is the choice we make to treat others with respect, stepping in when we see something that doesn’t look right, and having the courage to report incidents.
+‘Making a Choice’ refers to the decisions we make every day, at university or in our personal lives that impact other people.
+It is the choice we make to treat others with respect, stepping in when we see something that doesn’t look right, knowing where we can report inappropriate and abusive behaviour and places we can go to for support.
 Watch our video to hear more from School leadership and LSE Students’ Union about the choice we are making as a School community.

 We all make choices daily, from big decisions to small actions.
 Do you stop to think about the choices you make and their impact?

 We can all try to act on our values in a way that is safe and appropriate – not leave it to someone else.
 ‘Positive Intervention’ describes a safe, positive response to a problem or situation by someone who is a bystander.
-You can learn more about consent, respect and positive intervention by completing the Consent Matters course on Moodle.
+You can learn more about consent, respect and positive intervention by accessing the resources offered through Consent Collective.

-Harassment of any kind has no place on our campus.
-If you experience, or are witness to, harassment you can speak to a Safe Contact for support, or report it via the online form Report it.
-Stop it.
+Violence and harassment of any kind has no place on our campus.
+If you experience, or are witness to, any form of violence or harassment and you want to report this to LSE, you can speak to a Safe Contact for further information and support or use the online form Report it Stop it.